 “Good.
-Mom’ll insist you have breakfast before you go,” Curtis said, heading for the front steps.
+Mom’ll insist you have breakfast before you go.”
+Curtis headed for the front steps.

 “Thanks,” Doug called out.
 “But I really need to get on the road.”
 He ran a hand down Travis’ arm and said to him, “I’ll catch ya later, Coop.
 Beers at the Nest soon?”

 Travis nodded and rolled up the magazine to smack him lightly on the chest.
 Then he leaned in close and whispered something in his ear.
 Doug’s eyes widened at the words, and he pulled back to stare at Travis.
 “You’re fucking kidding me!” he said.
-“Eric’s actually daring to show his face back around here?”
+“The prick’s actually showing his face back around here?”

 Travis nodded with a frown.